 “Monks?”
 Matron looked surprised, then looked up at Mr Quelch who had entered the room with someone very familiar.

 “Harry my boy!
 How are you?”

 “Hello father, I’m OK, tired.”

 “Yes, you will be.
 You’ve been quite ill, my boy.
-Matron tells me that you must have been suffering from fever when you went outside, to take your shoes and socks off like that!
-Thank Heavens Mr. Quelch here found you when he did!”
+Matron tells me that you must have been suffering from a fever when you went outside, to take your shoes and socks off like that!
+Thank heavens Mr Quelch here found you when he did!”

 Harry’s father continued.
 “Anyway, I’ve got some good news, Harry.
 The reparations at Wharton Lodge were finished much sooner than expected, so your mother and I have cancelled our cruise and we’ve come to take you home!”

 Harry smiled for the first time in a week and a weight lifted from his young shoulders.

 The sound of laughter filled the drawing room at Wharton Lodge.
 A roaring fire blazed in the hearth and the mantlepiece was covered with Christmas cards.
 In a corner, a Christmas tree towered up to the ceiling.
 It was covered in gold and silver baubles, tinsel, and twinkling lights.
 Underneath, lay an untidy pile of presents, wrapped in red, green, gold and silver, and with the names of the recipients inscribed on small gift tags.